nitzaPanda/nitzaPanda.github.io/docs/index.md

 </center>

 ## Introduction
 We were task to help wildfire responders since wildfire has increased over the years.
-Our TerraGuard is a two board rover with a portable screan that has its own wi-fi to communicate with the rover in real time.
+Our TerraGuard is a two board rover with a portable screen that has its own wi-fi to communicate with the rover in real time.
 ### Project Summary
 * The rover has BME688(temperature), MQ-2 gas sensor(detects versatile gases), GPS, and motors for mobility.
 The screen is CrowPanel EP-32-S3 with led to indicate status of the rover's connection and visual awareness if sensors detect changes to the environment.

 Full project details and team report: [Phoenix Force Team Report](https://egr314-2025-f-315.github.io/phoenixforce.github.io/)

 ### My Contribution

 #### Gas Sensor Integration (MQ-2)
 Early detection of fire indicators is critical for wildfire prevention.
 Even small ignitions can rapidly escalate into large-scale fires.